Privacy and Cookie Notice

 This is to supply the services you’ve bought, and to keep records of such transactions.
 We need to process it so we can perform a contract between you and us — and/or take steps to enter into such a contract (at your request).

-That’s info about how you use our website and any online services.
+That’s info about how you use our website, our calendar booking tool, our Cloud storage, and any other online services we may give you access to.

 We process that data to: